kubeshop/testkube/docs/scheduling.md

 ## **Run a Scheduled Test Suite**

-In order start the execution of the test suite on a defined schedule, we need to run it using Testkube CLI command:
+In order to start the execution of the test suite on a defined schedule, we need to run it using Testkube CLI command:

 ```sh
 kubectl testkube run testsuite scheduled-testsuite